by Kristina Grappo, guest blogger, TCK, and recent grad- (This blog was written before the age of COVID, but is still very relevant today)

 If not, that’s what RAs are for.
 Don’t be afraid to go to an RA and tell her your concerns—that’s what RAs are there for!

-Example: It’s a Thursday night, and your roommate wants to have people over to your room that night to drink (which you know is totally wrong, because college freshman are not 21… right?!).
-And you had already planned to start writing your big paper that’s due on Monday.
+Example: It’s a Thursday night, and your roommate wants to have people over to your room.
+You have already planned to start writing your big paper that’s due on Monday.

 You: Hey [weird roommate’s name], would it be possible to go to someone else’s room tonight?
 I was planning on starting my paper that’s due on Monday…